 Social media platforms have now been adopted on a large enough scale, and for a long enough time, that companies are really starting to hit their stride, settle in, and manifest into some sort of measurable final form.
 Time spent on social platforms is set to increase, with social media marketing following in concert.

 1. Instagram Stories Drive Upcoming Instagram Trends

 Instagram Stories is a big deal and they’re not going away.
-We wrote about it here; check it out if you missed it.
 Daily viewers of Instagram Stories surpassed daily SnapChat viewers just one year after launch, and the growth isn’t stopping.